Tropical Storm Ma-on

-Severe Tropical Storm Ma-on, known in the Philippines as Severe Tropical Storm Florita, was a tropical cyclone that impacted the Philippines in August 2022.
+Severe Tropical Storm Ma-on, known in the Philippines as Severe Tropical Storm Florita, was a tropical cyclone that impacted the Philippines in late August 2022.
 The ninth named storm of the 2022 Pacific typhoon season, Ma-on originated as a disturbance over in the Pacific Ocean on August 18, and was upgraded to a tropical depression during the next day.
 The depression strengthened into a tropical storm receiving the name Ma-on, and became a severe tropical storm late on August 23 before making landfall in the Philippines.
 It would later make landfall in China and Vietnam on August 25.
-Ma-on weakened back to a tropical depression and due to unfavorable conditions it dissipated on August 26, 2022.
+Ma-on weakened back to a tropical depression before dissipating the next day due to unfavorable conditions.

 The storm caused moderate damage in the Philippines, China and Vietnam.